fx-integral/metahash/docs/miner.md

 Before you spin up a miner in **Subnet 73 (SN73)**, ask yourself:

-> 💰 **Do I want to sell OTC α-tokens from other subnets?**
+> 💰 **Do I want to sell OTC α-tokens from other subnets possibly at a loss?**
-> Mining SN73 only makes sense if you hold surplus α-tokens from other subnets that you wish to liquidate at a discount instead of impacting their on-chain liquidity pools.
+> Mining SN73 only makes sense if you hold surplus α-tokens from other subnets that you wish to liquidate at a DISCOUNT instead of impacting their on-chain liquidity pools.

 **✅ If YES** → Proceed with this guide!
 **❌ If NO** → Mining SN73 won't add value for you.